dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/story-slicing.md

 Question: Why is story slicing relevant in the context of Impact Analysis?
 A: Story slicing is irrelevant and should be avoided.
-B: Slicing large stories or requirements into smaller pieces allows for a more focused and manageable Impact Analysis.
+B: Slice large requirements for focused Impact Analysis.
 C: Story slicing is only used for budgeting purposes.
 D: It is solely a documentation process with no impact on analysis.
 Answer: B